-4.2 Variable definition
+4.2.
+Variable definition

-Our major results are also quite robust to variations in variable definitions: we first experiment by changing the definition of oil and gas exporters as to net energy exporters (as listed by IEA, 2008).
-Second, we vary the exact threshold for the definition of the transition indicator dummies: rather than to construct dummies at median value for (former) transition countries, we construct dummies by discriminating between first tercile of (former) transition countries versus the other two, or between the first two terciles of (former) transition countries versus the third.
-In none of these specifications do we find a significant special status for (former) transition economies in terms of a significantly higher price-productivity elasticity than for OECD economies.
-Rather, in our last specification (Table 3, Column 8), we even find a significantly lower price-productivity elasticity for CEEC than for OECD economies.
+Our major results are also quite robust to variations in variable definitions: we first experiment by changing the definition of oil and gas exporters to net energy exporters as listed by IEA, 2008.
+Second, we vary the exact threshold for the definition of the transition indicator dummies: rather than construct dummies at median value for transition countries, we construct dummies by discriminating between first tercile of transition countries versus the other two, or between the first two terciles of transition countries versus the third.
+Again, we never find a significant special status for transition see Table 3, Column 8.